Knowledge is the Only Good

 return f"{name} does not exist"

-= B()
+b = B()

-b print(b.some_missing_attribute) # This will print "some_missing_attribute does not exist"
+print(b.some_missing_attribute) # This will print "some_missing_attribute does not exist"

-This explains why the pattern uses __getattr__
+This explains why the pattern uses __getattr__.

 Key Differences

-is called for every attribute access, making it very powerful but also risky if not handled correctly due to the potential for infinite recursion.__getattr__
+• Invocation: __getattribute__ is called for every attribute access, making it very powerful but also risky if not handled correctly due to the potential for infinite recursion. __getattr__ is called only when an attribute is not found by the normal lookup process.

-is more suited for providing fallback behavior for missing attributes or for cases where attributes are to be generated dynamically.
+• Purpose: __getattribute__ can be used to intercept all attribute accesses, which is useful for low-level control or proxying. __getattr__ is more suited for providing fallback behavior for missing attributes or for cases where attributes are to be generated dynamically.

-depends on your specific needs for attribute access and interception, and understanding their differences is key to using them effectively.
+Choosing between __getattribute__ and __getattr__ depends on your specific needs for attribute access and interception, and understanding their differences is key to using them effectively.

 Written with help from Chat GPT.